paulkarpenko/us-code-ui/uscode/title-47-telecommunications/chapter-005-wire-or-radio-communication.md

 “(C) not later than 14 months after March 23, 2020, publish on the website of the Commission, and submit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Energy and Commerce of the House of Representatives, a report regarding the testing described in subparagraph (B), which shall include—

-“(i) a determination regarding whether the partnerships with Federal agencies described in that subparagraph are able to facilit”ate the collection and submission of information described in paragraph (1); and
+“(i) a determination regarding whether the partnerships with Federal agencies described in that subparagraph are able to facilitate the collection and submission of information described in paragraph (1); and

 “(ii) any steps that the Commission plans to take to facilitate the partnerships described in that subparagraph.”